GavinHaLab/TitanCNA_SV_WGS_tumorOnly/README.md

      --outfile my_new_pon
 ```

-Requires to install ichorCNA from our GavinHaLab github https://github.com/GavinHaLab/ichorCNA

-Make sure to use the updated version of the R script https://github.com/GavinHaLab/ichorCNA/blob/master/scripts/createPanelOfNormals.R

 **--filelist** - file containing a list of the paths to all the normals in the panel to analyze